ctesta01/dummyConverters/readme.md

 ![vignette screenshot](img/demonstrations.png)

-The vignette shows a similar example but using the `magrittr` package's `%<>%` assignment pipe throughout, and similarly one could use these functions with the `%>%` or `|>` pipes respectively from dplyr and newly introduced in the R 4.1.0 version.
+The vignette shows a similar example but using the `magrittr` package's `%<>%` assignment pipe throughout, and one could just as easily use these functions with the `%>%` or `|>` pipes respectively from dplyr and newly introduced in the R 4.1.0 version.